ksalama/ucaip-labs/README.md

 3. Test triggering a pipeline.

-## (TODO) Model Monitoring
+## Model Monitoring

 After a model is deployed in for prediciton serving, continuous monitoring is set up to ensure that the model continue to perform as expected.
-The [09-model-monitoring](09-model-monitoring.ipynb) notebook covers configuring model monitoring jobs for skew and dirft detection:
+The [09-model-monitoring](09-model-monitoring.ipynb) notebook covers configuring [Vertex AI Model Monitoring](https://cloud.google.com/vertex-ai/docs/model-monitoring/overview?hl=nn) for skew and dirft detection:
 1. Set skew and drift threshold.
 2. Create a monitoring job for all the models under and endpoint.
 3. List the monitoring jobs.